azavea/raster-vision/docs/quickstart.rst

 for the ``RasterSource`` represented by this configuration by calling ``with_stats_transformer()``, which sets a default ``StatsTransformerConfig`` onto the ``RasterSourceConfig`` transformers.

-..  note:: The root_uri listed above is '/opt/data/rv', which is fine if you are running in a docker
-           container.
-The root_uri is where all the experiment output will be stored.
-           If you've set up your own environment to run this experiment, you might have to change this.

 Running an experiment
 ---------------------